Skip to navigation Skip to main content Skip to footer

 • our solicitor's fees (payable on the sale of your property as outlined in your initial lease)

-• The fees for answering your solicitor’s
+• the fees for answering your solicitor’s

 leasehold enquiries